 Lack of Maintenance

-This is most common on flat or low-sloped roofs.
-Failure to correct uneven roof will cause accumulation of sediments and water that will eventually destroy your material.
+It is most common on flat or low-sloped roofs.
+Failure to correct an uneven roof will cause the accumulation of sediments and water that will eventually destroy your material.

 Design-related problems are expensive to correct, and normally the corrections must be done while the replacement of the roofing material is undergoing.
 Some examples are:

-- Weak structure supporting the roof that might deflect excessively under active loads.
+- The weak structure supporting the roof that might deflect excessively under active loads.

 - Improper roof slope, sagging roof, or inadequate drainage system, resulting in accumulation of water.

 - Incorrect system to allow expansion and contraction of changes in deck material or changes in direction.

 - Incompatible roof materials.

 The vacuum and the uplifting pressure created by wind, blowing over the edge of the roof, can partially rip the roofing membrane or system that has been applied.
-The roofing and insulation must be fastened and secured to the perimeter and to the main roof structure to counteract the forces that are being exerted on the roof.
+To counteract the forces that are exerted on the roof, the roofing and insulation must be fastened and secured to the perimeter and the main roof structure.

-The function of the flashing is to provide a seal, a watertight seal, between roofing materials, roof sections and other parts of the building.
-This is an area that should be carefully inspected prior to any other areas.
+The function of the flashing is to provide a seal, a watertight seal, between roofing materials, roof sections, and other parts of the building.
+It is an area that should be carefully inspected prior to any other area.
 Incorrect installation procedure or attachment, and improper sealing of the flashing will allow the water to enter between the roofing systems and the roof structure.
 Sometimes, installing a flashing over a joint or cap will eliminate the problem if it is detected early in the construction.

 Base-flashing problems also present some serious and important areas that you must inspect.
 Some common causes are: